-I hand create a number of metals by manipulating sterling silver, bronze and copper into several shapes.
-I then arrange and solder these shapes onto bronze sheet metal in various configurations.
-I use a rolling mill to simultaneously compress and stretch the combined metals, thus fine tuning their fluid patterns.
-Upon completion of each piece of jewelry, I oxidize to accentuate the raised shapes and then lacquer them to help prevent further oxidation.
+In order to create my different metals, I shape and flatten bronze and copper wires and sterling silver shot..
+I then arrange and solder these shapes onto bronze sheet metal.
+Next, I use a rolling mill to simultaneously compress and stretch the combined metals, thus fine tuning their fluid patterns.
+Upon completion of each piece of jewelry, I oxidize and buff to accentuate the raised shapes.
+I then lacquer them to help prevent further oxidation.
 All posts, clutches, ear wires and seamless snake chains are sterling silver.
 Beach Stone Jewelry by Susan L. Hutton

-Cut, Polished and Set Beach Stone Jewelry
+Susan L. Hutton Found, Cut, Polished and Set in Sterling Silver, Beach Stone Jewelry